Skip to main content

 How It Works

-Slack Triggers
+Slack and Microsoft Teams Triggers

 File-Drop Triggers

-Start a Job whenever a new file lands in a monitored cloud folder (Google Drive, OneDrive, SharePoint) or arrives as an attachment in your inbox.
+Start a Run whenever a new file lands in a monitored cloud folder (Google Drive, OneDrive, SharePoint) or arrives as an attachment in your inbox.
 Useful for invoice processing, document validation, and any workflow where the input arrives as a file rather than a message.
 See File-Drop Triggers for setup and a worked example.

 Status-Change Triggers